 Tradedoubler 27 September 2021, which all the participants were.
-The remaining shares will be allotted if the employee is still employed within Tradedoubler on 27 September 2022.
+The remaining shares would be allotted if the employees was still employed within Tradedoubler on 27 September 2022, which all the participants were.
 Reworld Media's share price was EUR 1.9 on the grant date, corresponding to approximately SEK 20.
 The value of these shares on the allotment date amounted to EUR 381,632, or SEK 4,022 thousand.
 This amount is reported as an expense on an ongoing basis during the share program's validity period and a reservation for social security contributions is imposed based on the prevailing share price on the balance sheet date.
-During the year, the reported costs of the share program amounted to SEK 3,266 thousand, of which debt for social security contributions amounted to SEK 1,181 thousand.
+During the year, the reported costs of the share program amounted to SEK 726 thousand, of which debt for social security contributions amounted to SEK 46 thousand.